heofs/gatsby-ofstad/markdown/pages/about/index.md

 particlesSubTitle: ""
 ---
 ### The Company
-We are a small company who currently operate in Norway, Denmark and UK.
+We are a small company who focuses primarily on automation and sensor data collection.

-Our expertise is in software and engineering.
+Our expertise is in software development, electronics, and engineering.

-Our philosophy is to provide high quality solutions for an affordable price.
+Our philosophy is to provide high quality solutions that will last.

 ### Get in touch
 We are reachable at any time on our email: [customer@ofstad.io](mailto:customer@ofstad.io).

-Please, do not hesitate to contact us if you have any queries!
+Please, do not hesitate to contact us if you have any questions!